Symmetric graphs with complete quotients: Introduction

-When $t=1$ and $v=k$ we proved in~\cite{GP2} that, if $\G_\B$ is complete and $G(B)^B$ is $2$-transitive, then either (a) $\G$ is disconnected and $\G\cong\G_\B\times\la B\ra\cong K_{b+1}\times\overline{K_v}$ is the disjoint union of $v$ copies of $K_{b+1}$, or (b) $\G$ is connected, and {\it with just one exception} we always have $v\le b+1$.
-Our goal here is as follows: for arbitrary $t\ge 1$ and arbitrary $k\le v$, we would like to classify all `exceptional' triples $(\G , G, \B )$ with $G(B)^B$ 2-transitive and with $v\ge b$.
-In~\cite{GP2} we explained why such a result is of interest (for example, as an extension of Fisher's inequality $v\le b$ for 2-designs, and of the inequality $r\le k$ for an $r$-fold antipodal distance transitive cover of a $k$-valent graph).
-In this paper we shall consider the case $t\ge 1, k< v$; the cases $t=1$ (Section~\ref{sec-4}) and $t\ge 2$ (Section~\ref{sec-5}) are treated separately.
-The case $t\ge 1$, $v=k$ will be examined in~\cite{GP3}.
+\begin{quote} \emph{For arbitrary $t\ge 1$ and arbitrary $k\le v$, we would like to classify all `exceptional' triples $(\G , G, \B )$ with $G(B)^B$ $2$-transitive and $\G_\B=K_{b+1}$, and with $v\ge b$.} \end{quote} In~\cite{GP2} we explained why such a result is of interest (for example, as an extension of Fisher's inequality $v\le b$ for 2-designs, and as a generalisation of the inequality $r\le k$ for an $r$-fold antipodal distance transitive cover of a $k$-valent graph).
+In this paper we accomplish this when $k < v$.
+The case $k=v$ remains open.

+First we comment on the notation used in the statement of Theorem~\ref{main}. \begin{enumerate} \item[$\bullet$] We denote by $c\cdot \Del$ the graph consisting of $c$ disjoint copies of a given graph $\Del$.

+\item[$\bullet$] The complete graph on $n$ vertices is denoted $K_n$ while $K_{n[a]}$ denotes the complete multipartite graph with $n$ parts of size $a$; if $n=2$ we usually write $K_{2[a]}$ as $K_{a,a}$ (a complete bipartite graph).